Mount Shasta

 Michael P. Garofalo

-Quotations Links Bibliography Notes
+Quotations Links Bibliography Notes Earth Sitting

 Photo by F. Jackson, WikiTierra

 Mount Shasta is a 14,179 foot (4,322 m) stratovolcano.
 It is the second highest peak in the Casade Range, and the fifth highest peak in California.
 It is a member of the Cascade Volcanic Arc.
-It is located in Siskiyou County, California, United States of America.
+It is located in Siskiyou County, California, in the United States of America.
 It is considered to be one of the Sacred Mountains on Mother Earth.

 Mt.
 Shasta